moo-light/paste-as-image/README.md

 ## How It Works

 1. The script checks if the **Clipboard** contains an image.
-Ignore this script if the clipboard is text format.
+The image script will not run if the clipboard is text format.

 <img src="assets/documents/how-to-use-1.jpeg" alt="tip 1 " width="300"/>